Skip to Content

 Highlights: Confident, Bold, Independent

 The Scottish Terrier is a spirited companion that’s compact in size, but big in personality.
-They’re often described as dignified dogs, with a personality similar to a human’s.
+When asking real owners, they’re often described as dignified dogs, with a personality similar to a human’s.
+Some may even believe they’re human.

 Thanks to their resilience and intensity, they’ve been nicknamed the “diehard.”
-But because they’re such independent dogs, they’re not a big fan of following a human’s commands.
+No, it’s not that they’re big fans of the movie series.
+It’s because they’re such independent dogs, and thus, not a big on following a human’s commands.

 With such qualities, these dogs think obedience is optional.
-Just because a Scottie doesn’t obey you doesn’t necessarily mean they don’t understand you.
+Just because a Scottie doesn’t obey you does not necessarily mean they don’t understand you.
+They just want to do their own thing and think for themselves.
+Some would argue this is true dog intelligence.

 RECOMMENDED: Why Scottish Terriers Are Smart